catppuccin/typst/README.md

    #import "../src/lib.typ": catppuccin, themes
    #show: catppuccin.with(theme: themes.mocha)
    ```
    replacing `mocha` with the theme you want to use.
 You can also use the `catppuccin.with` function to customise the theme.
-See the documentation (todo!) for more information.

-## TODO

-- [ ] Investigate theming around plotting and visualisation
-- [ ] Look into how to properly provide font(s) for the Jellee for headings.
-What should the body font be?
-- [ ] Configure pretty math!
-- [ ] Set up styles for numbers in the main text body (non-math).
-Requires regex testing ([see here](https://stackoverflow.com/a/12643073/10691106)).
-- [ ] Make links more colourful
-- [ ] Make references more colourful

 ## 💝 Thanks to